geotools/geotools/docs/developer/conventions/code/assumptions.rst

    map.put(NO_DATA, value);
    value = map.get(NO_DATA);

-Note this static constant can still be used for generating human readable messages; it is simply used as a key to look up the appropriate translation.
+Note this static constant can still be used for generating human readable messages; it is used as a key to look up the appropriate translation.

 Use AffineTransform mathematic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^